From the Blog

-You might be offering something that’s basically the same as someone else, but if your design and branding is superior, it instills trust in current and potential customers.
+You might be offering something that’s basically the same as someone else, but if your design and branding are superior, it instills trust in current and potential customers.

 Picture this: you’re at the grocery store and see two boxes of raisin bran side by side.
 One is a plain cardboard box with “Raisin Bran” on the front; the other is colorful and features excellent photography, showcasing delicious-looking raisins and crunchy flakes with sweet, cold milk being poured over them.
 The price difference is 15 cents.
 Which are you more likely to choose?

 The box with the better design inspires more trust, and when the price points are so similar, the choice is a no-brainer.
 If you’re the creator of the designer box, you’ve thought about what your consumer likes and wants, and you’ve implemented design that speaks to that.
 Consumers choose a product out of its market because they believe they’re getting something of high quality at a reasonable price.

 Potential clients almost exclusively drive the creative aspect of your brand, because they’re the ones most likely to be driven by things they’ve seen from your competitors.
 Business owners must take into account what the potentials find valuable about what you’re doing so that you know how to differentiate yourself from the competition.
 Are potential clients looking for more attentive service, and they’re not getting it from other brands?
 Are they looking for shorter wait times?
 Faster delivery?

 Investigating the pain points of potential clients, and how you can meet or exceed those, can give you insight into new initiatives and new brand ideas.

 Occasionally, brands can get stagnant and focus too much on keeping current clients.
 Typically, businesses want to keep current clients coming back because they’re the least expensive customers to keep.
 Potentials are the most expensive to acquire, but you always need to be funneling more consumers in if you’re going to continue to grow your company.